ikrth/Hospital-Management-system/README.md

-# 🏥 MediConnect — Hospital Management System
+# 🏥 MediConnect, A Hospital Management System

 A full-stack web application for managing hospital operations including appointments, patient records, doctor schedules, and AI-powered triage.
 Built with the MERN stack.